Course Registration for 26/27

 - When choosing which classes to take, make sure you are confident that you will be successful in the course/s while maintaining a healthy lifestyle.
 This means that you will be able to earn passing grades and have time left to balance things like extracurricular activities, jobs, sports, etc.

-- Make sure that you take time to thoughtfully select which classes you request as schedule changes only occur within the first two days of school.
+- Make sure that you take time to thoughtfully select which classes you request as schedule changes only occur within the first week of school.

 - Schedule changes are not always possible and may disrupt your other classes and/or may be full or not available.